onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

   - B I think you have it already.
 - 4 A Can I speak to you for a moment?
   - B Can it wait?
 I'm a bit busy.
-- 5 A Could you lend me f,20 till tomorrow?
+- 5 A Could you lend me €20 till tomorrow?
   - B I can lend you ten but not twenty.
 - 6 A Can you give me a hand with this box?
   - B Of course.
-Do you want it upstairs
+Do you want it upstairs?

 ## Unit 6 Life's ups and downs